grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 - Ensure the ingester is receiving write-path traffic (samples to ingest)
 - Look for any upload error in the ingester logs (ie. networking or authentication issues)

+### Ingester hit the disk capacity

+If the ingester hit the disk capacity, any attempt to append samples will fail.
+You should:

+1. Increase the disk size and restart the ingester.
+If the ingester is running in Kubernetes with a Persistent Volume, please refers to [Resizing Persistent Volumes using Kubernetes](#resizing-persistent-volumes-using-kubernetes).
+2. Investigate why the disk capacity has been hit
+  - Was the disk just too small?
+  - Was there an issue compacting TSDB head and the WAL is increasing indefinitely?

 ## CortexIngesterHasNotShippedBlocksSinceStart

 Same as [`CortexIngesterHasNotShippedBlocks`](#CortexIngesterHasNotShippedBlocks).